-St Luke's church, Ullingswick
+Ullingswick, St Luke's Church

 Churches do not come much simpler than St Luke's, in the exceedingly rural surroundings of Ullingswick.
 The church consists of a nave and chancel, both medieval, with a Victorian porch and bell turret of timber, built by FR Kempson (see Stoke Lacy) in 1862.

-The chancel is 13th century, with a large east window inserted around 1300AD, though the stained glass is from about 1860, by the Victorian firm of Clayton and Bell.
-At the top of the window is a fragment of 15th century glass from the 15th century, depicting the Crucifixion.
+The chancel is 13th century, with a large east window inserted around 1300, though the stained glass is from about 1860, by the Victorian firm of Clayton and Bell.
+At the top of the window is a fragment of 15th-century glass from the 15th century, depicting the Crucifixion.

-The painting shows an effigy of the deceased atop a tomb chest, with his wife Elizabeth and three children kneeling around it and scrolls unrolling over his head with a inscription about his identity.
+The painting shows an effigy of the deceased atop a tomb chest, with his wife Elizabeth and three children kneeling around it and scrolls unrolling over his head with an inscription about his identity.
 Also in the scene are a pair of infants bound in shrouds; unfortunate babies who died in infancy.

-England, HR1 3JQ
+Address: Ullingswick, Herefordshire, England, HR1 3JQ

 Attraction Type: Historic Church